 She is highly regarded as a teacher of Creative Writing and in 2008 co-founded the Hagley Writers’ Institute in Christchurch.
 She is currently the Patron of the Institute.

-She has published ten collections of poetry, the most recent being Life & Customs Victoria University Press 2013.
-In the same year, The Judas Tree, her edition of selected poems by the late Christchurch poet, Lorna Staveley Anker, has been published by Canterbury University Press.
-She edited Like Love Poems: selected poems by Joanna Margaret Paul which was published by VUP in 2006.
-And the on-line anthology Best New Zealand Poems 2011.
-With James Norcliffe, she co-edited Big Sky: a collection of Canterbury poems, 2002 Shoal Bay Press.
+She has published ten collections of poetry, most recently Fancy Dancing: New and Selected Poems (2020) and Life & Customs (2013).
+In the same year, The Judas Tree, her edition of selected poems by the late Christchurch poet, Lorna Staveley Anker, was published by Canterbury University Press.
+She edited Like Love Poems: selected poems by Joanna Margaret Paul (2006) and the online anthology Best New Zealand Poems 2011.
+With James Norcliffe, she co-edited Big Sky: a collection of Canterbury poems (2002).

-Her ninth collection, The Lustre Jug was a finalist in the New Zealand Post Book Awards 2010.
-Previous books include The Persistent Levitator, a finalist in the New Zealand Book Awards 1995.
-Settler Dreaming, a finalist for the Tasmania Pacific Region Poetry Prize 2003.
+Her ninth collection, The Lustre Jug, was a finalist in the New Zealand Post Book Awards 2010.
+Previous books include The Persistent Levitator, a finalist in the New Zealand Book Awards 1995; and Settler Dreaming, a finalist for the Tasmania Pacific Region Poetry Prize 2003.
 The Ponies was released in 2007.
-These last two and her own selected poems The Merino Princess, 2004 feature artwork by the Dunedin artist, Kathryn Madill with whom Hall shared an Artist in Antarctica Award in 2004.
+These last two and her own selected poems The Merino Princess (2004) feature artwork by the Dunedin artist Kathryn Madill, with whom Hall shared an Artist in Antarctica Award in 2004.

-Bernadette Hall has held the Robert Burns Fellowship (1996) and two other university writing residencies, at Canterbury University in 1991 and at Victoria University in 2006.
+Bernadette has held the Robert Burns Fellowship (1996) and two other university writing residencies, at Canterbury University in 1991 and at Victoria University in 2006.
 In 1997 she took part in the International Writers’ Programme in Iowa, USA.
-In 2007 she held the Rathcoola Residency in Co.
-Cork, Ireland.
+In 2007 she held the Rathcoola Residency in Cork, Ireland.

 Her poems have been included in Best NZ Poems on six occasions: 'The Lay Sister' 2001; 'The History Of Europe' 2005; 'The White Dress' 2006; 'Under Erebus' 2007; 'Leda at the Bilabong' 2008; 'The Fox' 2009.